kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

   - change the default behavior of MeshService from single-zone load balancing to cross-zone.
     Users would need to manually switch over to local zone load-balancing after having potentially migrated cross-zone services to `MeshMultiZoneService`.
-  - instead of changing the behavior of MeshService, instead also generate MeshMultiZoneService by default, which would reintroduce the cross-zone load balancing behavior.
+  - instead of changing the behavior of MeshService, also generate MeshMultiZoneService by default, which would reintroduce the cross-zone load balancing behavior.
   - generate new clusters for MeshService and preserve the old behavior